Python - RE

 text = "Spicy jalapeno_bacon@ipsum.com dolor amet turducken biltong frankfurter shankle porchetta.
 Tail buffalo anim, capicola eiusmod cupim beef ribs tenderloin shank@beef.br biltong.
 Laboris meatloaf swine, esse cillum est sausage t-bone dolor adipisicing ex-corned@beef.co.uk aliqua porchetta.
 Boudin fatback chuck meatball laborum meatloaf ground round, filet mignon.prosciutto@shankle.nz pig."

-For Emails that only use characters from a
+For Emails that only use characters from a to z:

 # [a-z] = match 1 letter between a-z